2023 Best Child Development & Family Studies Bachelor's Degree Schools in Ohio

 After completing their Bachelor's Degree, human development graduates from OHIO Athens carry an average student debtload of $25,859.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $443.

-A rank of #4 on this year’s list means Kent State University at Kent is a great place for human development and family studies students working on their bachelor’s degree.
-Kent State is a very large public school located in the suburb of Kent.
+Out of the 6 schools in Ohio that were part of this year’s ranking, Kent State University at Kent landed the # 4 spot on the list.
+Kent State is a fairly large public school located in the suburb of Kent.

 After completing their Bachelor's Degree, human development graduates from Kent State carry an average student debtload of $30,250.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $348.